Corryong Football Netball Club: 2000 and Beyond

 The Demons were the powerhouse club of the competition during the first half of the decade.
 Between 2000 and 2005 Corryong's seniors won premierships in 2001, 2002, 2003 and 2005.
 These sides were made up of a strong local talent base combined with some experienced players from stronger district leagues proving the difference between themselves and the rest of the competition.
 The club also made grand finals in 2006 and 2008 with their last appearance in a grand final resulting in an embarrassing 108-point loss to Bullioh.
 A combination of the club's older players retiring and a number of locals leaving the area has resulted in the Demon's struggling down the bottom of the ladder for the last three season's with them finishing winless in 2011.
 Corryong Demons made another appearance against Cudgewa in the 2014 Grand Final, but unfortunately loss.
 In 2016 there was a three point loss in the Grand Final to rival Federal.
 However in 2017, Demons came home with the flag smashing Bullioh.

+Since 2017, the senior football sides have really struggled and the club is also struggling with volunteer involvement too.